jhegemann/OpenCapsule/README.md

 ./OpenCapsule -s
 ```
 to analyze the test images.
-Your results are placed in the `global_out` folder.
+Your results will be placed in the `global_out` folder.
-To compare them with the results provided by us type
+To compare them with the results provided by us call
 ```
 diff global_out/reference.dat result/reference.dat
 diff global_out/sequence.dat result/sequence.dat
 ```
-in a login-shell.
-If the files are equal,
+If these files are equal,
 you can try to change some values in
 the configuration file or add some new variables.
 See below for details about the configuration file.